lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/mdanalysis/mdanalysis-tutorial.rst

     Atom groups are atom containers, from which information about the atoms can be read.
-    For instance, one can loop over the 6 first atoms from the peg group, and extract their ids, types, masses, and charges:
+    For instance, one can loop over the 6 first atoms from the peg group, and extract their IDs, types, masses, and charges:

 .. code-block:: python